Why choose LLM (General) at Middlesex?

 The module engages students in an active investigation of the European Convention system of human rights protection.
 It provides a systematic understanding of its legal frameworks, institutions, and approaches to interpretation and remedies, while encouraging students to develop their own views on contested human rights issues.

-This module engages with contemporary issues, legal problems and emergent changes in the practise and management of commercial cases that cross jurisdictional lines and may raise conflict of laws questions.
+This module engages with contemporary issues, legal problems and emerging changes in the practice and management of commercial cases that cross jurisdictional lines and may raise conflict of laws questions.
 The module also explores international commercial arbitration in depth as a standalone binding method of ADR.

 This module examines the UN international human rights framework and regional systems in Africa and Asia.
 It critically analyses monitoring mechanisms, challenges in implementation, and strategies to advance rights protection.
 Students research treaty and Charter bodies, developing a rights-based approach to address gaps in global human rights enforcement.